Long rifle: Origins

 The long rifle was developed on the American frontier in southeastern Pennsylvania, in the early 1700s.
 It continued to be developed technically and artistically until it passed out of fashion in the 19th century.
-The long rifle was the product of German gunsmiths who immigrated to new settlements in southeastern Pennsylvania in the early 1700s, and later in Virginia and other territories, reproducing early Jäger (anglicized Jaeger) rifles used for hunting in Germany in the 17th and early 18th century.
+The long rifle was the product of German gunsmiths who immigrated to new settlements in southeastern Pennsylvania in the early 1700s, and later in Virginia and other territories, reproducing early Jäger rifles (meaning "hunter" and sometimes anglicized Jaeger), which were used for hunting in Germany in the 17th and early 18th century.
 Tax records from these locales indicate the dates these gunsmiths were in business.
 Strong pockets of long rifle use and manufacture continued in the Appalachian Mountains of Virginia, Tennessee, Kentucky, Ohio and North Carolina well into the 20th century as a practical and efficient firearm for those rural segments of the nation.
 Long rifles could be made entirely by hand and hand-operated tooling, in a frontier setting.

-Initially the long firearm of choice on the frontier was the smooth bore musket, or trade gun, built in factories in England and France and shipped to the colonies for purchase.
+Initially, the long firearm of choice on the frontier was the smoothbore musket, or trade gun, built in factories in England and France and shipped to the colonies for purchase.
 Gradually, long rifles became more popular due to their longer effective range.
 While the smooth bore musket had an effective range of less than 100 yards, a rifleman could hit a man-sized target at a range of 200 yards or more.
 The price for this accuracy was that the long rifle took significantly longer to reload than the approximately 20 seconds of the musket.

 In Pennsylvania, the earliest gunsmiths that can be documented are Robert Baker and the Martin Meylins, father and son.
 Robert Baker formed a partnership with his son Caleb, and on August 15, 1719, erected a gun boring mill on Pequea Creek.
 In the tax records of Berks County, Pennsylvania, there were several gunsmiths plying their trade along the banks of the Wyomissing Creek.